 There are a variety of disorders of the Achilles tendon.
 It is important to understand the differences between them.
-If you would like to learn more about achilles tendon problems and the various treatment options available, contact our Minnesota foot and ankle clinics today!
+If you would like to learn more about achilles tendon problems and the various treatment options available, contact our foot and ankle clinics today!

 Achilles Tendon Rupture